What’s the Difference Between Wasps and Bees?

 Another difference between wasps and bees to be examined in this article is their social structure and colony size.

-The bees have a more structured colony compared to wasps.
+Bees have a more structured colony than wasps.
 Some species of wasps live in small groups, while others are solitary and live alone.

 8. Economic Benefits